xangeee/Distributed-Ping-Pong-System/README.md

 This project implements a distributed system using Java, consisting of a master node and multiple worker nodes.
 The system supports different messaging patterns including one-to-one, broadcasting, and round-robin messaging.
+All the code is in the master branch.

 ### System Components